PlagueTR/RetouchBrush/README.md

 For [Fabric] and [Quilt] version, if you wish to be able to access the settings of the mod within the game; you will also need to put [ModMenu] and [Cloth Config API] in your mods folder.

-For [Forge] version, if you wish to be able to access the settings of the mod within the game; you will also need to put [Cloth Config API] in your mods folder.
+For [Forge] and [NeoForge] version, if you wish to be able to access the settings of the mod within the game; you will also need to put [Cloth Config API] in your mods folder.

 You can also edit the configuration file found in config folder manually if you wish to do so.